ADVANCED GRADE COURSES

-The United States Power Squadron Advanced Grade Courses are intended to provide a progressive education in boating skills.
+The America's Boating Club Advanced Grade Courses are intended to provide a progressive education in boating skills.
 Although these courses are open to the public, they are intended to allow a USPS member to progress through a series of intense boating skills classes that each build on the prior course material.
-Except for the Seamanship course, each course requires a student to have successfully completed the prior course before enrolling in the course.
+Except for the Boat Handling course, each course requires a student to have successfully completed the prior course before enrolling.

 The courses are generally held once a week over a six to ten week period with the student expected to complete homework assignments between classes.
 Most classes are two to three hours in length.

-Although on-the-water experience is not required for completing these courses, many USPS squadrons provide such an experience as a supplement to their advanced grade courses.
+Although on-the-water experience is not required for completing these courses, many local America's Boating Club units provide such an experience as a supplement to their advanced grade courses.
 Depending on the course, a written examination or completion of practical skill evaluations are required for award of an advanced grade.

 Educational Achievement is awarded to anyone completing all Advanced Grade Courses, which results in a grade of Navigator (N), and all Elective Courses.
 This is the highest educational recognition award given by USPS.
 A person with this award is know as a Senior Navigator, and uses the printed grade designation of SN Only very few members have such a high rank.